oracle/odpi/doc/src/private_structs/dpiPool.rst

 its resources can be freed by calling the function :func:`dpiPool_close()` or when the last reference is released using the function :func:`dpiPool_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: OCISPool \*dpiPool.handle